open-telemetry/opentelemetry-java-examples/javaagent/README.md

 - A gradle task for downloading the OpenTelemetry Java Agent.
 - A simple web API available at `GET http://localhost:8080/ping`.
 When called, auto instrumentation from the OpenTelemetry Java Agent records spans and metrics.
-Additionally, there is manual trace, metric, and logging instrumentation.
+Additionally, there is manual trace and metric instrumentation, as well as application logging performed in the context of traces using the log4j API.
 - A docker compose setup configured to run the application and export to the [collector](https://opentelemetry.io/docs/collector/) via OTLP.
 - The collector is configured with